NASARace/race/doc/manual/installation/osx.md

 set `JAVA_HOME` in `~/.profile` accordingly.
 Close and reopen terminal window, and re-check Java version.

-If no Java 1.8 is installed on the machine, get it from [Oracle's download site][jdk]
+If no Java 1.8 is installed on the machine, get it from [Oracle's download node][jdk]

 ## 2. Install SBT
 Check if SBT is installed